ezakhar/help/en/basics/club.md

 ![](http://content.staminity.com/assets/images/club/club-fill-profile.gif)

-Besides, don't forget to download the **club image \(emblem, logo\) and background photo. **They will beneficially distinct your club profile from other profiles displayed in the search results.
+Besides, don't forget to upload the **club image \(emblem, logo\) and background photo.** They will beneficially distinct your club profile from other profiles displayed in the search results.
 Check, what your club profile looks like for the service users.

 ![](http://content.staminity.com/assets/images/club/club-upload-images.gif)